PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 The shop association block is displayed when you add or edit something.<br/>
 The shop association block displays all groups and all shops.<br/>
-Checkboxes allows to select / unselect groups and shops.<br/>
+Checkboxes allow to select / unselect groups and shops.<br/>
 It's possible to expand / collapse the wall tree and expand / collapse each group<br/>
-If you select / unselect a group, all shops of this groups are selected / unselected
+If you select / unselect a group, all shops of this group are selected / unselected

-The shop association block allows to choose for which store(s) you want associate or disassocate something.
+The shop association block allows to choose for which store(s) you want to associate or disassocate the current element.

 When you add something, the shop(s) selected in the context are automatically checked in the shop association block.<br/>
 But it's possible to select / uncelect shops, no matter the context selected.